someburner/esp-rfm69/README.md

 * Static Javascript is a bit messy and probably a bit buggy.
 Still getting the hang of web development.
 * WiFi change and event monitor needs to be fixed or perhaps re-written
-* This is not compatible with esp-arduino, and I do not personally have plans to work on a port, but I have included enough basic functionality that you should be able to look at the API make changes to suit your needs
+* This is not compatible with esp-arduino, but others have said that the RFM69 driver at lowpowerlab.com now works flawlessly.

 ##Credits: